MiChaelinzo/AR-Treasure-Quest/README.md

 # Scavenger Hunt AR experience

-This repository contains a sample project of an **augmented reality scavenger hunt** made with [Onirix WebAR SDK](https://docs.onirix.com/onirix-sdk/web-ar).

 Game mechanics are simple.
 Users will be encouraged to look for hidden pictures that will launch the experience through an embedded QR Code.
 Once the experience loads: